-Departamento de Matemáticas Facultad de Ciencias, UNAM. jloa@ciencias.unam.mx
+Departamento de Matemáticas Facultad de Ciencias, UNAM jloa@fciencias.unam.mx

-Abstract
+Abstract.
 The Idioms for Synchronization Mechanisms is a collection of patterns related with the implementation of synchronization mechanisms for the communication components of parallel software systems.
-The application of these idioms take as input information (a) the design pattern of the communication components to synchronize, (b) the memory organization of the parallel hardware platform, and (c) the type of communication required.
+The selection of these idioms take as input information (a) the design pattern of the communication components to synchronize, (b) the memory organization of the parallel hardware platform, and (c) the type of communication required.

-In this paper, it is presented the application of the idioms for synchronization mechanisms to implement communication components for the Two-dimensional Wave Equation.
-The example here takes information from previous steps of a more general method, such as Problem Analysis, Coordination Design, and Communication Design, applying an idiom for synchronization mechanisms, and providing elements about its implementation.
+In this paper, it is presented the application of the idioms for synchronization mechanisms to implement communication components for the One-dimensional Heat Equation.
+The method used here takes the information from the Problem Analysis, Coordination Design, and Communication Design, selecting an idiom for synchronization mechanisms, and providing elements about its implementation.

-1 Introduction
+1. Introduction